MMT League Rules

-Moving teams in season will only occur when there is space available for the move or it is in the interests of another team to take promotion or relegation to accomodate the move.
+Moving teams in season will only occur when there is space available for the move or it is in the interests of another team to take promotion or relegation to accommodate the move.

-When a new side joins the organiser whall have the authority to place them at a suitable level,
+When a new side joins the organiser shall have the authority to place them at a suitable level.

-10.2 Participating Clubs may, with the agreement of their opponents, rearrange any of their league matches provided the Organiser is notified by 31st August 2017 and has no objection to the re-arranged date.
-Teams are only permitted to arrange a match after 31st August 2017 if the new date is before the scheduled date unless the arrangement is as a result of the game being postponed or abandoned due to unplayable pitches
+10.2 Participating Clubs may, with the agreement of their opponents, rearrange any of their league matches provided the Organiser is notified by 8th September 2022 and has no objection to the re-arranged date.
+Teams are only permitted to arrange a match after 8th September 2022 if the new date is before the scheduled date unless the arrangement is as a result of the game being postponed or abandoned due to unplayable pitches.

 10.3 In the event of a dispute between Clubs as to when a match should be played the match shall be played on the date originally specified by the Organiser, or any other reasonable date that the Organiser deems suitable.

 10.4 Double header matches (whether league/league or league/knock-out) shall be permitted provided both sides are in agreement and permission is obtained from the Organiser prior to the match.
 Where there is no agreement between the sides or permission is not obtained from the Organiser the fixture will not be played as a double header.